medialab/minet/docs/cli.md

 Minet CrowdTangle Posts Command
 ===============================

 Gather post data from the designated dashboard (indicated by a given token).

+For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Posts.

 optional arguments:
   -h, --help                                      show this help message and exit